-- Door-to-door car shipping is convenient but pricey, and you have to be there to receive the shipment
+- Door-to-door car shipping is convenient but pricey, and you have to be there to receive the shipment.

-- Terminal-to-terminal shipping is more flexible but creates hassle, and storage fees can quickly make it more expensive
+- Terminal-to-terminal shipping is more flexible but creates hassle, and storage fees can quickly make it more expensive.

-- Mercury Auto Transport can help you find the right shipping type
+- Mercury Auto Transport can help you find the right shipping type.

 The advantages of door-to-door shipping start with its convenience.
-When you go with this option, the driver will pick your car up from your home and deliver it directly to your destination.
+When you use this option, the driver will pick your car up from your home and deliver it directly to your destination.
 As a result, you don’t have to find a ride from the terminal and can stay close to home.